Megadeth: 2009–2010: Endgame and Ellefson's return

 Megadeth, along with Metallica, Slayer, and Anthrax, collectively known as the "big four" of thrash metal, agreed to perform on the same bill during mid-2010.
 These performances were part of the Sonisphere Festival and were held in a number of European countries.
-One such performance in Sofia, Bulgaria, was filmed and released as a video album entitled The Big Four: Live from Sofia, Bulgaria.
+One such performance in Sofia, Bulgaria, was filmed and released as a full-length video entitled The Big Four: Live from Sofia, Bulgaria.
 These shows continued the following year in the United States.
 The first took place in Indio, California, and was the only scheduled show in the United States at the time, although a second American production was held at Yankee Stadium in New York City shortly afterwards.

 In July 2010, after the European "big four" shows, Megadeth and Slayer commenced the first leg of the American Carnage Tour, where Megadeth played Rust in Peace in its entirety, while Slayer performed its album Seasons in the Abyss, both of which were released in 1990.
 From these shows onward, Vic Rattlehead started making sustained onstage appearances, to improve the visual facet of Megadeth's live performances.
 Shortly afterward, the two bands united with Anthrax for the Jägermeister Music Tour in late 2010.
 During the final show of the tour, Kerry King joined Megadeth on stage at the Gibson Amphitheatre in Hollywood to perform Megadeth's "Rattlehead".
 It was the first time that King had performed onstage with Megadeth since 1984.
 Megadeth and Slayer again shared the stage for the European Carnage Tour in March and April 2011.
 Megadeth also headlined the fourth annual Rockstar Mayhem Festival in July and August the same year.

 In September, the band released the DVD album Rust in Peace Live, recorded at the Hollywood Palladium in Los Angeles.
 Later that month, Megadeth released "Sudden Death" for the video game Guitar Hero: Warriors of Rock.
 The song was commissioned by the publishers of the Guitar Hero franchise, who wanted the track to feature dark lyrics and multiple guitar solos.
 It was nominated for Best Metal Performance at the 2011 Grammy ceremony.